MrEbabi/Woocommerce-Helper-Functions/README.md

 Generate a Coupon that for users (customers) that registered recently (last 14 days) and have no orders for now.
 Coupon is generated once and it updates itself automatically.

 ---

+## add-or-edit-column-in-admin-order-page
+Add a new column to or Edit an existing column on Woocommerce Admin Order List Page or Edit Preview Section of Orders

+---